iamacup/amplitude-export/README.md

-# A tool that exports amplitude data and saves it as a huge JSON object and CSV file
+# A tool that exports amplitude data and saves it as a huge JSON object and CSV file, it will also flatten any custom event properties onto the data in the CSV / JSON

 ## Setup